VoxelMC/Obsidian-Notes/Lecture Notes/ENGL 395B/Lecture Notes - ENGL 395B.md

 - Denotes narrative designs, patterns of action, character types, themes, and images which recur in a wide variety of works of literature, as well as in myths, dreams, and even social rituals[^1]
 [^1]: Abrams and Harpham 16

-- [ ] Write about archetypes and patterns i noticed in A New Hope, and TESB?
+- [x] Write about archetypes and patterns i noticed in A New Hope, and TESB? ✅ 2023-09-27

 # Wednesday, Sep 20, 2023